dotnet/csharplang/proposals/roles.md

 ### Extension type

-An extension type is declared by a non-nested *extension_declaration*.
+An extension type is a role type (new kind of type) declared by an *extension_declaration*.
-The permitted modifiers on an extension type are `partial`, `unsafe` and the accessibility modifiers `public` and `internal`.
+The permitted modifiers on an extension type are `partial`, `unsafe`, `file` and the accessibility modifiers `public`, `internal` and `private`.
 Note that `static` is disallowed.
+The extension type is static if its underlying type is static.
 The standard rules for modifiers apply (valid combination of access modifiers, no duplicates).

-The *role_underlying_type* type may not be `dynamic`, a pointer, a nullable reference, a ref struct type, or an extension type.
+The *role_underlying_type* type may not be `dynamic`, a pointer, a nullable reference (no top-level nullability), a ref struct type.
 The *role_underlying_type* type must include all the type parameters from the extension type.
 The *role_underlying_type* may not include an *interface_type_list* (this is part of Phase C).